Ten Places to Volunteer With Your Family in Tulsa

 SPCA (tulsaspca.org; 918.428.7722)

 Ages 9+.
+(Volunteers ages 9-15 must have a parent or guardian present while volunteering.
+Volunteers ages 16-17 may volunteer on their own after a parent/guardian has attended all necessary training with them.)
 If your child loves animals, a volunteer opportunity with the SPCA may be a good choice; with numerous volunteer opportunities and regular volunteer trainings, your family can support the adoption and rehabilitation of cats, dogs and other furry friends.

 Conversation starter: What are some of the most important responsibilities of animal owners?